Want to get a mortgage but you have a criminal conviction?

 The mortgage lender may well ask about convictions as part of their due diligence.
 If they do, you are duty bound to answer truthfully.
 Remember, the law states that you need only disclose unspent convictions.

-Be that as it may, beware that if you fail to disclose an unspent conviction and it is later discovered that you lied and concealed it, then you could be at risk of a further conviction.
+Be ware that if you fail to disclose an unspent conviction and it is later discovered that you lied and concealed it, then you could be at risk of a further conviction.
 If your mortgage lender discovers this then your buildings insurance would also be affected, or more likely, invalidated.

 Lending criteria for mortgage brokers